 When you apply a customer-managed encryption key to an object, the encryption key is used to encrypt the object, its CRC32C checksum, and its MD5 hash.
 The remaining metadata for the object, including the object's name, is encrypted using standard server-side keys.
 This allows you to always read and update metadata, as well as list and delete objects, provided you have permission to do so.

-Service accounts are responsible for using customer-managed encryption keys to encrypt and decrypt objects.
-Once you give a service account access to an encryption key, that service account encrypts:
+Encryption and decryption with customer-managed encryption keys is accomplished using service accounts.
+Once you give your Cloud Storage service account access to an encryption key, that service account encrypts:

-- Objects added to buckets that have that key set as the default key.
+- Objects added to a bucket that uses the key as the default key.

-- Objects that you indicate should be encrypted with that key.
+- Specific objects that you indicate should be encrypted with that key.

-If you have both a default key set on your bucket and a specific key included in your upload, Cloud Storage uses the specific key to encrypt the object.
+When adding or rewriting an object in Cloud Storage, if you have both a default key set on your bucket and a specific key included in your request, Cloud Storage uses the specific key to encrypt the object.

 When a requester wants to read an object encrypted with a customer-managed encryption key, they simply access the object as they normally would.
 During such a request, the service account automatically decrypts the requested object as long as:

 - The service account still has permission to decrypt using the key.